-The 2018/2020, Integrated Report represents the state's most comprehensive evaluation of water quality data and information about Oregon's waters.
-DEQ assessed this data and information to determine whether Oregon's waters contain pollutants at levels that exceed protective water quality standards and do not support their beneficial uses.
-To complete this assessment, DEQ reviewed and assessed readily available data and information for the time period Jan.1, 2008, through Dec.31, 2017, using the Methodology for Oregon's 2018 Water Quality Report and List of Water Quality Limited Waters.
+The 2022, Integrated Report represents the state's most comprehensive evaluation of water quality data and information about Oregon's waters.
+DEQ assessed data and information to determine whether Oregon's waters contain pollutants at levels that exceed protective water quality standards and do not support their beneficial uses.
+To complete this assessment, DEQ reviewed and assessed readily available data and information for the time period Jan.1, 2016, through Dec.31, 2020, using the Methodology for Oregon's 2022 Water Quality Report and List of Water Quality Limited Waters.

 The categories are:

 - Category 1: All beneficial uses are supported, and none are known to be impaired.
 Oregon does not have sufficiently robust data to be able to use this category.